JohnnyBeProgramming/poc-kube-virt/README.md

 # Create, start and connect to the VM
 ./scripts/create-vm
 ./scripts/connect-vm

+# Install a virtual VM viewer in a browser
+./scripts/install-virtvnc
 ```

 ## Connect to the VM via a web browser